The department oversees transport

-Level Crossing Removal project
+Level Crossing Removal Project

-Melbourne Port Capacity project
+Port of Melbourne Port Capacity Project

 The Port Capacity Project will ensure the Port of Melbourne continues to benefit from the economic advantage of being the main container freight hub of Australia.

 Boating safety and facilities program

-that plays an important role in making boating safer and more accessible for
+The boating safety and facilities program offers grant-based funding opportunities, playing an important role in making boating safer and more accessible for all Victorians.